OAGi/Score/docs/user_guide/index.rst

 5. Select a BIE by clicking its corresponding checkbox.

-6. Click the “Select” button.
+6. Click the "Select" button.

 7. On the confirmation dialog returned, confirm that you are okay that the details of descendant nodes of the target BIE node will be lost.